baloise/gitopscli/docs/commands/delete-preview.md

   --git-provider-url GIT_PROVIDER_URL
                         Git provider base API URL (e.g.
                         https://bitbucket.example.tld)
-  --branch BRANCH       Branch to push the changes to --create-pr [CREATE_PR]
+  --branch BRANCH       The branch for which the preview was created for --create-pr [CREATE_PR]
-                        Creates a Pull Request (only when --branch is not master/default branch) --auto-merge [AUTO_MERGE]
+                        Creates a Pull Request --auto-merge [AUTO_MERGE]
                         Automatically merge the created PR (only valid with --create-pr)